Henry Beard Delany: Death

 Bishop Delany died at his campus home in 1928, aged 70.
 After a memorial ceremony in the chapel he had helped build, he was buried at Mount Hope Cemetery in Raleigh.

 Family

-Delany married his class valedictorian (and fellow St. Augustine's College faculty member) Nannie James (1861–1956) of Danville, Virginia, in 1886.
+] Delany married his class valedictorian (and fellow St. Augustine's College faculty member) Nannie James (1861–1956) of Danville, Virginia, in 1886.
 They had ten children, including long-lived civil rights pioneers Sadie and Bessie Delany, who had landmark careers in New York.
 They were also subjects of the autobiographical oral history bestseller Having Our Say and became famous at the ages of 103 and 101, respectively.

 His son Hubert Thomas Delany became one of the first appointed African-American judges in New York City.
 Later in his long and distinguished career, he served as legal advisor to many prominent civil rights activists.
-His youngest son, Samuel, was the father of prominent science fiction author, critic, and educator Samuel R. Delany, Jr., who won numerous major awards in literature.
+His youngest son, Samuel, was the father of prominent science fiction author, critic, and educator Samuel R. Delany, Jr., who has won numerous major awards in literature.